Probabilistic Modeling of Multi-rater Medical Image Segmentation for Diversity and Personalization: Introduction

-Existing approaches for multi-rater medical image segmentation are limited to either generating diverse segmentation that cannot resemble realistic expert variability \citep{kohl2018probabilistic,rahman2023ambiguous} or individual-specific outputs simply mirroring annotators \citep{liao2023transformer,schmidt2023probabilistic}.
-We calculated the distance between two random experts of different methods in \textbf{Fig.~\ref{fig:PGM}}, where the greater distance indicates higher segmentation diversity, while similarity to the gold standard suggests increased personalization.
-Specifically, \textit{Generation methods}, like Probabilistic U-Net~\citep{kohl2018probabilistic}, produce diverse and reliable segmentation results, yet fail to capture expert personalization \citep{rahman2023ambiguous}. \textit{personalization methods}, like TAB \citep{liao2023transformer}, Pionono \citep{marin2022deep}, CM global \citep{tanno2019learning}, and CM Pixel \citep{zhang2020disentangling}, which can replicate individual expert annotations, yet show limited diversity. \textit{Crowdsourcing approaches} aggregate multiple annotations into a meta-segmentation, which is restricted by the assumption of one single meta-segmentation \citep{warfield2004simultaneous}.
-To bridge the gap between diversity and personalization, \citet{wu2024diversified} employed a two-stage DPersona to produce diverse segmentation initially and personalized ones subsequently, yet its efficacy is constrained by lacking probabilistic modeling.
-Thus, a unified probabilistic approach capable of simultaneously generating both diverse and personalized segmentation remains an open challenge.
+Existing approaches for multi-rater medical image segmentation are limited to either generating diverse segmentation that cannot resemble realistic expert variability \citep{kohl2018probabilistic,rahman2023ambiguous} or individual-specific outputs simply mirroring annotators \citep{HumanError2020,liao2023transformer,schmidt2023probabilistic}.
+We calculated the distance between two random experts of different methods in \textbf{Fig.~\ref{fig:PGM}}, where the greater distance indicates higher segmentation diversity/disagreement, while similarity to the gold standard suggests increased personalization.
+Specifically, \textit{generation methods}, like Probabilistic U-Net~\citep{kohl2018probabilistic}, produce diverse segmentation results, yet fail to capture expert personalization \citep{rahman2023ambiguous}. \textit{Personalization methods}, like TAB \citep{liao2023transformer}, Pionono \citep{marin2022deep}, CM global \citep{tanno2019learning}, and CM Pixel \citep{HumanError2020}, which can replicate individual expert annotations, yet show limited diversity. \textit{Crowdsourcing approaches} aggregate multiple annotations into a meta-segmentation, which is restricted by the assumption of one single meta-segmentation \citep{warfield2004simultaneous}.
+To bridge the gap between diversity and personalization, \citep{wu2024diversified} employed a two-stage DPersona to produce diverse segmentation initially and personalized ones subsequently.
+Nevertheless, its personalization capability remains suboptimal.
+Thus, an effective approach capable of simultaneously generating both diverse and personalized segmentation remains an open challenge.